qaixerabbas/youtube-frame-capture/README.md

 ## Step 2. python <script-name.py>

-It will strat capturing frames from youtube video and download it into the specified folders.
+It will start capturing frames from youtube video and download it into the specified folders.